 European countries - VAT Rates Guide

-• Standard rates (for most goods and services)
+Standard rates (for most goods and services)

-• Reduced rates (for essentials like food and medical supplies)
+Reduced rates (for essentials like food and medical supplies)

-• Super-reduced rates or zero rates (for specific items like newspapers and books)
+Super-reduced rates or zero rates (for specific items like newspapers and books)

+The history of the harmonized EU VAT system began with the European Economic Community (EEC) in 1957.
+The first directive harmonizing VAT within the EEC was adopted in 1967 to replace turnover taxes and establish a standard VAT system.
 Despite numerous directives and regulations introduced to standardize VAT rules and ensure the smooth functioning of the single market, differences among Member States still exist, making it essential for businesses and individuals to stay informed about the varying VAT rates and regulations.

-VAT Rates Guide
+VAT Rates Across Europe

-VAT Rates in the EU
+VAT Rates in EU Member States

-The EU VAT Directive defines the regulatory framework for VAT rates in the EU.
+The EU VAT Directive sets the general framework for VAT rates in the EU.
 Within this framework, each Member State sets the VAT rates and categories of supplies to which each rate applies.
-However, the standard rate shouldn’t be set under 15%.
+However, the standard rate must be at least 15%.
+Since April 2022, EU countries can apply up to two reduced rates, as low as 5%, to specified goods and services, and one super-reduced rate below 5% to essential items.

 Austria VAT Rates

-• Reduced rate - 13% - Applies to many standard products or services, such as food and drink, agricultural products and services, medicines, books, and daily newspapers;
+Reduced rate - 13% - Applies to many standard products or services, such as food and drink, agricultural products and services, medicines, books, and daily newspapers

-• Zero rate - 0% - Applies to the intra-community supply of goods, export to non-EU countries, and international transport of passengers;
+Zero rate - 0% - Applies to the intra-community supply of goods, export to non-EU countries, and international transport of passengers

-• Special reduced rate for specific regions - 19% - Standard rate for regions Jungholz and Mittelberg;
+Special reduced rate for specific regions - 19% - Standard rate for regions Jungholz and Mittelberg

 Belgium VAT Rates

-• Reduced rate - 12% - Applies to restaurant and catering services; photo pharmacy products;
+Reduced rate - 12% - Applies to restaurant and catering services; photo pharmacy products

 Cyprus VAT Rates

-• Reduced rate - 9% - Applies to accommodation services, restaurant and catering services, transport of passengers;
+Reduced rate - 9% - Applies to accommodation services, restaurant and catering services, transport of passengers

-• Super reduced rate - 3% - Applies to books, newspapers, magazines, medicines;
+Super reduced rate - 3% - Applies to books, newspapers, magazines, medicines

 Germany VAT Rates